GatchamanII/AW-Improvements/README.md

   * Postcode/Location
   * Show a prominent warning if "Bareback" or "Unprotected Sex" are present in Enjoys list
   * Show a warning if the member is accessing from a different country than their profile states they are in
+  * Show a warning if the member has not logged in for a user-configurable number of days
 * Add link to list of reviews on UK Punting (UKP) and show count of Positive, Neutral and Negative reviews
 * Add link to Free Gallery allowing all images to be opened full size in a new window
 * Reinstate the ability to select text